fu9ar/sql-ecology/03-sql-joins-aliases.md

 The `AS` isn't technically required, so you could do

-    SELECT D.CHSI_County_Name co
+    SELECT D.County co
     FROM Demographics D

 but using `AS` is much clearer so it is considered good style to use it.

-    [join by CHSI_County_Name]
+    [join by County]

 There is a better way to `JOIN` datasets like this one rather than trusting that they are presorted by the implicitly defined primary key, rowid.
-It is possible to `JOIN` using multiple columns if that is what is necessary to create a unique identifier for each table.
+It is possible to `JOIN` using multiple columns if that is what is necessary to create a unique identifier for each record.

-    SELECT Demographics.CHSI_County_Name, Demographics.Poverty, MeasuresOfBirthAndDeath.Infant_Mortality
+    SELECT Demographics.County, Demographics.Poverty, MeasuresOfBirthAndDeath.Infant_Mortality
     FROM Demographics
     JOIN MeasuresofBirthAndDeath
-    ON (Demographics.CHSI_State_Name = MeasuresofBirthAndDeath.CHSI_State_Name)
+    ON (Demographics.State = MeasuresofBirthAndDeath.CHSI_State_Name)
-    AND (Demographics.CHSI_County_Name = MeasuresofBirthAndDeath.CHSI_County_Name)
+    AND (Demographics.County = MeasuresofBirthAndDeath.CHSI_County_Name)